SolidLabResearch/WhatsInAPod/content/document_centric.md

 - _(implicit)_ **Context**:
-  the occurrence of certain triples within the same document often implies that they are somehow interrelated, and that those triples somehow relate to the document.
+  the occurrence of certain triples within the same document often implies that they are somehow interrelated, and that these triples somehow relate to the document.
-  This latter aspect is sometimes visible within certain triples, whose subject (e.g., `https://sasha.pod/people/sasha#me`) defines a URL fragment (e.g., `#me`) on the document identifier (e.g., `https://sasha.pod/people/sasha`).
+  This topical relation is sometimes visible within certain triples, whose subject (e.g., `https://sasha.pod/people/sasha#me`) defines a URL fragment (e.g., `#me`) on the document identifier (e.g., `https://sasha.pod/people/sasha`).
-- _(explicit)_ **Policies**:
+- _(explicit)_ **Policy**:
   both the [WAC](cite:citesAsAuthority WAC) and the [ACP](cite:citesAsAuthority ACP) specifications assign authorizations on a document level of granularity.